ldeo-glaciology/ice-sheet-seminar-2022/agendas/week-5.md

 We will pick up where we left off, with some modifications to the original plan:

+## note what we mean when we talk about 'instantaneous' deformation in the context of elastic deformation
+- its not really instantaneous and all the talk of seismic/sound waves propagating through materials being evidence of them deforming elastically was confusing, because it makes it sound like sounds wave should have infinite speed.
+- what our discussion neglected was the acceleration terms in the equations.

 ## relationship between strain rate and velocity fields